‘By following in the footsteps of Jesus,

 Our actions and words of today are the footprints of our future.

-- Teachers reinforce an expectation that all pupils are capable of achieving high standards in mathematics.
+- There is an expectation that all pupils are capable of achieving high standards in mathematics.

 - Teaching is underpinned by methodical curriculum design and supported by carefully crafted lessons and resources to foster deep conceptual and procedural knowledge.

-- Practice and consolidation play a central role.
-Carefully designed variation within this builds fluency and understanding of underlying mathematical concepts in tandem.
+- Carefully designed variation, builds fluency and understanding of underlying mathematical concepts.